 Here’s the low down on NYC parking.
 Despite myths to the contrary, NYC actually has plenty of parking spots – cheap and expensive.
 However, there’s massive competition for these spots, especially for cheap NYC parking.
 The only way to beat soaring NYC parking costs is to book your spot ahead of time.
 In fact, you should book your NYC parking spot as soon as your plans are made.
 An NYC parking app like the Way.com app is your best bet to find cheap parking in NYC.
 You’ll get to book a guaranteed parking spot.
 You’ll also enjoy benefits like flexible cancellation, and discounted voucher parking, at premium parking garages on apps and websites like Way.com.

 Where can I find New York City parking discounts and coupons?

-New York City parking discounts and coupons are available through popular brands such as Groupon, but rather than trying to find the best Groupon for you, it’s much easier to sort through Way’s New York City parking options.
+New York City parking discounts and coupons are available through popular brands such as Groupon.
+But instead of trying to find the best Groupon for you, it’s much easier to sort through Way. com’s New York City parking options.
 You’ll get an easy, all-in-one-place glimpse of available parking spots, including those that come with discounts.

 Can New York City parking be booked in advance?